Addiction Treatment Gap Is Driving A Black Market For Suboxone

 "These people want help, and they tried and they didn't succeed.
 So now they're going to go get it if it's available," she says.

-Professional treatment with buprenorphine can be hard for patients to get.
+Professional treatment with buprenorphine can be difficult for patients to get.
 Prescribers need a special waiver to prescribe the medication, and federal rules limit the number of people they can treat, a cap that is specific to buprenorphine.

 Federal guidelines changed under the Obama administration to increase the number of prescribers and the number of patients they can treat.
 Nurse practitioners and physician assistants can now apply for a waiver to prescribe buprenorphine, and doctors who meet certain requirements can now treat up to 275 patients — that's up from the previous limit of 100.

-A new bill on its way to President Trump would let more nurses prescribe buprenorphine and some newly-waivered doctors treat more patients.
+A new bill on its way to Trump would let more nurses prescribe buprenorphine and allow some doctors who recently got waivers to treat more patients.

 Amid these efforts, some law enforcement officials and policymakers have said that more regulation and enforcement actions are needed to stop diversion.

-But Basia Andraka-Christou, an assistant professor and addiction policy researcher at the University of Central Florida, says increasing regulations or shutting prescribers down would limit treatment options for people with opioid addiction.
+But Basia Andraka-Christou, an assistant professor and addiction policy researcher at the University of Central Florida, says increasing regulations or shutting down prescribers would limit treatment options for people addicted to opioids.

 "I guarantee you," she says, "they're either going to go and buy heroin and get high — which surely is not a great policy solution here — or they're going to go buy Suboxone on the street."